 Mozart’s 2015 Holiday Light Show.
 Video: YouTube user Jack Ranstrom.

 If you’ve been in Austin for any period of time, you know that Mozart’s Coffee Roasters has quite the holiday reputation.
-Every year, the coffee shop and bakery rigs their Lake Austin Blvd storefront with over 150,000 Christmas lights set to popular tunes, including UT‘s “Texas Fight Song,” the Trans Siberian Orchestra‘s infamous “Wizards in Winter,” and in 2015, the song “Let It Go” from Disney’s Frozen.
-The 12-minute show, which runs every hour beginning at 6 p.m. until closing time, is even better when coupled with Mozart’s yummy hot chocolate and coffees.
+Every year, the coffee shop and bakery rigs their Lake Austin Blvd storefront with over 150,000 Christmas lights set to popular tunes, including UT’s “Texas Fight Song,” the Trans Siberian Orchestra’s infamous “Wizards in Winter,” many a selection from the Pentatonix, and so many more.
+The show, which begins at 6 p.m. and continues until closing time, is even better when coupled with Mozart’s yummy hot chocolate and coffees.
 Seriously, do not miss this.

 8.)
 Buy a real Christmas tree from a local farm

-Instead of setting up an artificial tree this year, try this: load the family into the van, drive out to an actual Christmas tree farm, and select a real tree to adorn your home this holiday season.
+Instead of setting up an artificial tree, try this: load the family into the van, drive out to an actual Christmas tree farm, and select a real tree to adorn your home this holiday season.
 As long as no one in your home has a cedar allergy, decorating your living room with a real tree can be quite the fulfilling adventure.
 There are four local farms within reasonable driving distance of Austin.
-Elgin Christmas Tree Farm, located just 30 minutes east, has been providing Austinites with beautiful trees since 1984, and The Texas Christmas Trees Growers Association has three other awesome farms in the greater Austin area: Bill’s Trees in Georgetown, Coupland Christmas Tree Farm in Hutto, and Evergreen Farms Christmas Trees in Elgin.
+Elgin Christmas Tree Farm, located just 30 minutes east, has been providing Austinites with beautiful trees since 1984, and The Texas Christmas Trees Growers Association has three other awesome farms in the greater Austin area: Hope Valley Tree Farm in Bastrop, Coupland Christmas Tree Farm in Hutto, and Evergreen Farms Christmas Trees in Elgin.